California Poppy Day

-Poppy Day is celebrated in California schools, where activities are planned to showcase the flower along with other native plants.
+Poppy Day is celebrated in California schools, where activities showcase the flowers and other native plants.

-The botanist Sara Allen Plummer Lemmon created the 1903 piece of legislation that nominated the golden poppy (Eschscholzia californica) as the state flower of California.
-The botanical name honors Johann Friedrich Von Eschscholz, who served as a doctor and surgeon onboard the Rurik world expedition in 1815.
+In 1903, the botanist Sara Allen Plummer Lemmon created legislation that nominated the golden poppy (Eschscholzia californica) as the state flower of California.

 In 1817, when the Rurik ended up in the San Francisco Bay area, the ship's botanist Adelbert von Chamisso ("Sha-ME-So") discovered the California poppy, which he named Eschscholzia californica after his friend Johanns Friedrich Von Eschscholz.

-The article said that Ettie's wildflower collection was the best in the state of California.
+The article said that Ettie's wildflower collection was the best in California.

-Incredibly, Ettie had teamed up with a neighbor who was a chemist, and together they had worked to refine a process – a preservative – that would help her fresh-picked wildflowers retain their fresh-picked, original color.
+Ettie had teamed up with a neighbor who was a chemist, and together, they had worked to refine a process – a preservative – that would help her fresh-picked wildflowers retain their fresh-picked, original color.

 Ettie's process worked remarkably well.
-Yet, she was never able to find a process to preserve the brilliant orange color of the poppy.
+Yet, she could never find a method to preserve the brilliant orange color of the poppy.

 This post was featured on